- Small Brewers Relief

 What really caught the judges eye was the unusual and welcome choice of real ales.

 With over 200 pubs to choose from, it wasn't an easy task to pick a winner, but Alfred Free House is a worthy winner.
 The award isn’t just about the excellent range of beers, but also about their high quality as well as the warm and friendly atmosphere at the pub.
-At this challenging time it's great to see a pub offering a take away service throughout the CORVID-19 pandemic.

 The Branch will be presenting a certificate to mark the success when the pub reopens.